 The moon was full and bright.
-The stars glittered, with the cool night breeze making it sensational night.
+The stars glittered, with the cool night breeze making it a sensational night.
 Ofe uha and egusi aromas sifted through night.
-Mkpuluoma was nervous and excited, the long awaited Eke market day was here.
+Mkpuluoma was nervous and excited - the long awaited Eke market day was here.

 A gorgeous bride, dark in complexion, towering above her mates, she was usually teased that Chukwu created her on the day of rest.
 Dark curly long hair that drew the attention of the broad chest men during the moonlight dance, indeed she was kind and amiable, an adorable soul to all who came around her.
 Effortlessly, she dispensed soothing words to those whose heart ached; even in the night season she was the strength of the loins that bore her and the womb that carried her.